 To minimize the risk associated with using power and hand tools or equipment, the following inspection procedure shall be used to determine if the items are in good condition.
-All company tools and equipment shall be inspected daily by all personnel that are using them.
-A formal inspection that is documented shall be completed yearly for each site.
+All company tools and equipment need be inspected daily by all personnel that are using them.
+A formal inspection will be performed annually on all tools & equipment.
+This can be done via Pronto Forms or paper forms are available for use via the safety department.

-If any deficiencies are found during the inspection, the tool shall be taken out of service immediately and tagged with a "do not use label" until it is repaired.
-All tags shall be completely filled out and kept after the repair is completed on file at the site.
+If any deficiencies are found during the inspection, the tool will be taken out of service immediately and tagged with a "do not use label" until it is repaired.